Triacsin C

 Triacsin C is an inhibitor of long fatty acyl CoA synthetase that has been isolated from Streptomyces aureofaciens.
 It blocks β-cell apoptosis, induced by fatty acids (lipoapoptosis) in a rat model of obesity.
 In addition, it blocks the de novo synthesis of triglycerides, diglycerides, and cholesterol esters, thus interfering with lipid metabolism.

 In addition, triacsin C is a vasodilator.

 Inhibition of lipid metabolism reduces/removes lipid droplets from HuH7 cells.
-In hepatitis C infected HuH7 cells, this reduction/removal of lipid droplets significantly reduces virion formation and release.
+In hepatitis C–infected HuH7 cells, this reduction/removal of lipid droplets by triacsin C correlates with a reduction in virion assembly and infectivity.

 General chemical description

-Triacsin C belongs to a family of fungal metabolites all having an 11-carbon alkenyl chain with a common N-hydroxytriazene moiety at the terminus.
+Triacsin C belongs to a family of bacterial secondary metabolites all having an 11-carbon chain with a common N-hydroxytriazene moiety at the terminus.
 Due to the N-hydroxytriazene group, triacsin C has acidic properties and may be considered a polyunsaturated fatty acid analog.

-Triacsin C was discovered by Keizo Yoshida and other Japanese scientists in 1982 in a culture of the microbe Streptomyces aureofaciens.
-They identified it as a vasodilator.
+Triacsin C was discovered by a group led by Keizo Yoshida in 1982 from a culture of the actinobacteria now known as Kitasatospora aureofaciens.